Where to start when you want to prevent UTI naturally

 Buchu: In 1821 this herb was in the British Pharmacopoeia as a medicine for “cystitis, urethritis, nephritis, and catarrh of the bladder.”
 Later it was included in the US National Formulary for its’ diuretic and antiseptic properties.
 Its use since has been abandoned but it’s an interesting supplement to include in your arsenal to prevent UTI.

 Garlic is my go-to antibacterial herb when it comes to dealing with any bacterial infection.
 Personally, I take it if I feel the first signs of any infection: a sore throat, UTI, flue etc. I tolerate it well and have used both raw and tablet versions.
-While clinical studies are lacking to support the efficacy of garlic for UTI prevention, there are still plenty of interesting lab research done with this herb to support its use.
+While clinical studies are lacking to support the efficacy of garlic for UTI prevention, there is still plenty of interesting lab research done with this herb to support its use.

 D-Mannose.
 I mention D-Mannose in almost every blog post.
 This is a simple sugar molecule that has pretty rare side-effects but delivers great results for many.
 In fact, there is a clinical study that demonstrated that D-Mannose as effective as a low dose of antibiotics to prevent UTIs.
 Read more about what’s D-Mannose and how to take it.